 Your teenage child’s feelings about pregnancy

-Your child is probably going through some intense and mixed feelings about the pregnancy and becoming a parent.
+Your teenage child is probably going through some intense and mixed feelings about the pregnancy and the idea of becoming a parent.

 Young people who become parents often experience judgmental attitudes from peers at school and other people in their lives.
-If your child knows he or she can come to you for support, it might help with coping.
+If your child knows they can come to you for support, it might help with coping.

 Your child might not know what kind of support will help during pregnancy.
-By saying something like ‘What can we do together to help you right now?’, you’re helping your child to think and talk about the support she or he needs.
+By saying something like ‘What can we do together to help you right now?’, you’re helping your child to think and talk about the support they need.

 Encouraging your child to get support through the school’s wellbeing team is also a good idea.

-If your daughter is pregnant and under 19 years, she will need extra care in pregnancy and during parenting.
-Pregnant teenage girls have special health concerns because their own bodies are still growing and developing, and their emotions can be very mixed and fragile.
+Pregnant teenagers under 19 years need extra care in pregnancy and during parenting.
+They have special health concerns because their own bodies and brains are still growing and developing, and their emotions can be very mixed and fragile.

 Step 1: see your GP

-Your daughter needs to see a GP as soon as possible to confirm her pregnancy and to have some basic health checks.
+Your teenage child needs to see a GP as soon as possible to confirm the pregnancy and to have some basic health checks.

-A GP can also give your daughter options for antenatal care and birth.
+A GP can also give your child options for antenatal care and birth.